The physics and applications of strongly coupled plasmas levitated in electrodynamic traps: Non-neutral, complex plasmas. Coulomb systems. Examples and discussion

 \subsection{Non-neutral plasmas.
 One component plasmas - OCPs}

-First experimental observations of ordered structures consisting of charged iron and aluminium microparticles confined in a Paul trap, in vacuum, were reported in 1959 \cite{Wuerk59}.
+First experimental observations of ordered structures consisting of charged iron and aluminium microparticles confined in a Paul trap, in vacuum, are reported in 1959 \cite{Wuerk59}.
 Phase transitions occur as an outcome of the dynamical equilibrium between the trapping potential and the inter-particle Coulomb repulsion \cite{Died87, Blu90}.
-The emergence of correlations was reported for strongly coupled ion plasmas \cite{Boll90a}.
-One year later an experiment reported the storage of macroscopic dust particles (anthracene) in a Paul trap, operating under SATP conditions \cite{Wint91}.
-Electrodynamic traps and ion trapping techniques combined with laser cooling mechanisms \cite{Paul90, Ghosh95, Werth09, Haro13, Kno16} allow scientists to investigate the dynamics of small quantum systems and prepare them in well-controlled quantum states \cite{Quint14, Wine13, Bush13}.
+The emergence of correlations is also reported for strongly coupled ion plasmas \cite{Boll90a, Ander16}.
+In 1991 an experiment reported on storage of macroscopic dust particles (anthracene) in a Paul trap operating under SATP conditions \cite{Wint91}.
+Electrodynamic traps and ion trapping techniques combined with laser cooling mechanisms \cite{Haro10, Werth09, Kno16} allow scientists to investigate the dynamics of small quantum systems and prepare them in well-controlled quantum states \cite{Quint14, Wine13, Bush13}.
 Trapped ions or particles represent one-component plasmas (OCP).
-The OCP model is a reference one for the study of strongly coupled Coulomb systems \cite{David01, Dub99, Ott14, Tama99}.
+The OCP model represents a reference that is used to study strongly coupled Coulomb systems \cite{David01, Dub99, Ott14, Tama99}.

 A one-component plasma (OCP) can be regarded in a very good approximation as the simplest statistical mechanical model of a Coulomb system.
 This feature has drawn vivid attention on OCPs in the last 40 years.
-An extension of the Debye-H{\"u}ckel (DH) theory has been employed to characterize OCPs in \cite{Tama99}.
-The approach enables one to perform analytic calculations of all the thermodynamic functions, as well as of the structure factor which is a major progress.
+For example, Ref. \cite{Tama99} employs an extension of the Debye-H{\"u}ckel (DH) theory to characterize OCPs.
+The approach enables one to perform analytic calculations of all the thermodynamic functions and of the structure factor, which represents a major progress.

+A many-body system of charged particles interacting via a pairwise Yukawa potential, the so-called Yukawa one-component plasma (YOCP), represents a fair approximation for a class of physical systems \cite{Silve19}.
+Such systems are completely characterized by two parameters: the screening parameter and the nominal coupling strength (which we denote by $\Gamma$).
+In addition, it is already established that the collective spectrum of the YOCP is governed by a longitudinal acoustic mode, both in the weakly and strongly coupled regimes.